Harphies/AI/roadmap.md

 # Notes :

-- Decide on what you need Artifical Intelligence/Machine Learning for.
+- Decide on what you need Artificial Intelligence/Machine Learning for.
-- Decide on what you want to purse as it requires different skill set to achive them and different paths
+- Decide on what you want to purse as it requires different skill set to achieve them and different paths
-  - Enginer Path?
+  - Engineer Path?
 (Focus on Applications and Industry)
   - Research Path?
 (You Need a Ph.D)

 # Engineer Path